Site icon Circuit Ideas for You

 Simple Mobile Phone Detector Circuit using Op-Amp

-It picks up on the invisible radio signals that cell phones use when they are turned on and can be used to let you know if someone is using a phone in an area where they should not be like a library or a meeting.
+It can detect the invisible radio signals that cell phones produce when they are turned ON and alert them if someone is using a phone in private places like a conference room or a library where they should not be.

 Circuit Working: